RishabhSinghal04/Online_Retail_2009-2011/README.md

 ## Results

-The Power BI dashboard uncovered several key insights from the Online Retail II dataset (Dec 2009 – Dec 2011):
+The Power BI report uncovered several key insights from the Online Retail II dataset (Dec 2009 – Dec 2011):

 - **Revenue Decline:**
   Total revenue in **2011** fell by **£76.10K** compared to 2010.
 The sharpest decline occurred in **December 2011**, with a drop of nearly **£240K**, based on figures available up to **December 9, 2011**.